Level/abstract-level/UPGRADING.md

 Chained batch has a new method `close()` which is an idempotent operation and automatically called after `write()` (for backwards compatibility) or on `db.close()`.
 This to ensure batches can't be used after closing and reopening a db.
 If a `write()` is in progress, closing will wait for that.
 If `write()` is never called then `close()` must be.

 These changes could be breaking for an implementation that has (at its own risk) overridden the public `write()` method.
-In addition, the error message `write() already called on this batch` has been replaced with `Batch is not open`.
+In addition, the error message `write() already called on this batch` has been replaced with code `LEVEL_BATCH_NOT_OPEN`.

+### 4. Error codes

+The [`level-errors`](https://github.com/Level/errors) module as used by `levelup` and friends, is not used or exposed by `abstract-level`.
+Instead errors thrown or yielded from a database have a `code` property.
+See [`README`](./README.md#errors) for details.
+Going forward, the semver contract will be on `code` and error messages will change without a semver-major bump.

+To minimize breakage, the most used error as yielded by `get()` when an entry is not found, has the same properties that `level-errors` added (`notFound` and `status`) in addition to code `LEVEL_NOT_FOUND`.
+Those properties will be removed in a future version.
+Implementations can still yield an error that matches `/NotFound/i.test(err)` or they can start using the code.
+Either way `abstract-level` will normalize the error.

-### 4. Semi-private properties have been made private
+### 5. Removed semi-private properties

 The following properties and methods can no longer be accessed, as they've been removed or replaced with internal [symbols](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Symbol):